jbl2024/django-extjs/README.md

     extjs.register(ContactForm)        # new methods added to the form

     # the form view
+    from extjs import utils
+    import simplejson as json
     def contact_form(request, path = None):
         if request.method == 'POST':
             # handle form submission